Kids are running rings around their puffed-out parents

 Skipping is a key exercise for boxers and top tier athletes and is, therefore, a great way to keep fit.
 To make it more competitive and exciting, challenge your child to do more skips than you.
 For 10 minutes of skipping, you’ll burn 146 calories, with a heart rate reaching just below 180.

 5. Piggy Back Squats

-Tyrone Brennand said “Doing a little bit of exercise every day such as playing with our kids can make a huge difference to our fitness and wellbeing.
+Tyrone Brennand said, “Doing a little bit of exercise every day, such as playing with our kids, can make a huge difference to our fitness and wellbeing.
 As a parent, you want to stay fit and healthy to watch your children grow up.
-The Samsung Galaxy Fit e tracker is an affordable way to stay motivated by watching you step count and heart rate increase in real-time.”
+The Samsung Galaxy Fit e tracker is an affordable way to stay motivated by watching your step count and heart rate increase in real-time.”

-Emma Lethbridge, Buyer of Wearable Tech at Argos said “Many parents feel that during the holidays they have to sacrifice time to keep fit to be present for their kids, but this is not the case!
-Small changes can make all the difference and by wearing the Samsung Galaxy Fit e parents can track their progress, which is an added motivation to keep moving.”
+Emma Lethbridge, Buyer of Wearable Tech at Argos, said, “Many parents feel that they have to sacrifice time to keep fit to be present for their kids during the holidays, but this is not the case!
+Small changes can make all the difference, and by wearing the Samsung Galaxy, Fit e parents can track their progress, which is an added motivation to keep moving.”

 The Samsung Galaxy Fit e is available exclusively at Argos, priced at £35 and comes with Auto Workout Tracking, which automatically detects three activities (walking, running and dynamic workout).
 The Samsung Galaxy Fit e allows users to track their activity and heart rate through the Samsung Health app.